 The water treatment system included a Davey XP45T pump and a Microlene UV Water Disinfection System consisting of two cartridge pre-filters and a UV57 disinfection unit.
 We’ve housed this system in a small shed on a concrete base.
 Providing clean, disinfected water to the nearby wash station is critical in the battle against Kauri Dieback disease.

-The Plant People’s Irrigation Division completed this project in conjunction with our Construction Division, which has completed the construction work for the wash station itself.
+Our Construction Division completed the construction work for the wash station itself.

 Combating Kauri Dieback

 Kauri is one of the world’s longest-living trees, with a lifespan that can traverse a millennium.
 When mature, kauri stands at heights exceeding 50m is a cornerstone of indigenous forests.
 Kauri creates an ecosystem for many plants and animals that thrive under the guardianship of these giants of our North Island forests.

 Despite their grand size, kauri is perilously under attack by a microscopic pathogen, Phytophthora agathidicida, that causes kauri dieback disease.
 Kauri dieback disease can be spread in just a pinhead-sized clump of soil and threatens the extinction of this iconic New Zealand tree species.
 Northern forests without kauri would be ecologically devastating.
 That’s why the Kauri Dieback Programme from Tiakina Kauri is so important.

 There is no cure for kauri dieback disease.
 However, with a commitment to cleanliness, its spread is mitigated.
 If you’ve visited a walking track through native bush where Kauri resides, such as Auckland’s Waitakere or Hunua ranges, you will have experienced the Kauri Dieback Programme in action.
 Before entering the bush, you will need to brush off any soil or dirt from your shoes and spray disinfectant (Sterigene) onto your footwear.